jblackwood/unity_pickup_polo/README.md

 # Unity Pickup Polo
 This is a small water polo video game I made in Unity as a personal project.
-It was a fun project for learning Unity with a topic I'm passionate about.
+It was a fun project for learning Unity and combining it with my water polo background.

 The main game loop entry point is in [Assets/Src/Gameloop.cs](https://github.com/jblackwood/unity_pickup_polo/blob/2fe51fd6383384ef7e8857bfaac9cb837086cb2e/Assets/Src/GameLoop.cs#L86):